You are here

 Solo Practice Incubator:

 - Upon completion of the legal residency, Fellows who choose to build solo practices receive critical ongoing support from the PCLP.
+Craig Relles, a 2012 PCLP Fellow, has opened his own practice and is the PCLP's first incubated attorney.

 - Fellows turned solo practitioners benefit from access to PCLP office space, PCLP attorney supervisors and mentors, and the assistance of law student interns.